 Jack Clark knows a thing or two about using a joystick, and about sliding on snow.
-On April 3, 2023, he got to use both of those skills simultaneously in the TetraSki at Stowe Mountain Resort.
+As part of the Stowe TetraSki Program, Jack gets to use both of those skills simultaneously, cruising down the hill with his favorite adaptive ski instructors at Stowe Mountain Resort.

 Jack, who has cerebral palsy, has been skiing with Green Mountain Adaptive Sports since 2005, first as a stand-up skier using a slider supported by two instructors, and then, in the bi-ski purchased by Green Mountain Adaptive Sports.

-Forward to 2023, and here comes the opportunity for Jack to try the TetraSki, the world’s first alpine sit-ski to provide independent turning and speed variability through the use of a joystick and/or breath control.
+In 2023, Jack had the opportunity to try the TetraSki, the world’s first alpine sit-ski to provide independent turning and speed variability through the use of a joystick and/or breath control.

 Controlling the TetraSki with the use of a joystick